 Click on a question to view the answer.

-If you find that size 1 is too small, you can return it to exchange for size 2.
-We can accept the return if your original Aero is in the same new condition as when you received it.
+If your size fluctuates around 36″-37″, choose Size 2.
+This is usually the best choice for people in the middle.
+If you find that size 2 is too large, you can return it to exchange for size 1.
+We can accept the return within 30 days if your original Aero Hunter saddle is in the same new condition as when you received it.

 Aero Hunter tree hunting uses the “flipline” technique to climb the tree.
 To do this, you will use the Aero Hunter lineman’s belt together with your own climbing sticks or steps.
 Here’s how: